 Fort Edmonton Park

-The Valley Zoo, with more than 100 exotic, endangered and native animals, is a good option for children.
+The Valley Zoo has more than 100 exotic, endangered and native animals.
 Kids will enjoy the petting zoo, camel and pony rides, miniature...

 Alberta Government House

-This opulent mansion was the former residence of the lieutenant governor.
-Steeped in history and immaculately preserved, you'd never...
+This opulent mansion was the former residence of the lieutenant governor but is now used for government conferences and receptions....

 The place to check out the Edmonton Opera .
 Otherwise, this is a great venue for live performances of every kind.